-Gari Melchers’ Portrait of Theodore Roosevelt is a favorite among our guests.
-Roosevelt is the most notable public figure Melchers painted during his career, and this picture thus cemented his reputation as one of America’s premier portrait painters.
-It was commissioned by the Detroit industrialist and art collector Charles Lang Freer and was painted at the White House during ten consecutive days in early 1908 towards the end of Roosevelt’s presidency.
+President Theodore Roosevelt is the most notable public figure Gari Melchers painted during his prolific career; and this picture cemented his reputation as one of America’s premier portrait painters.
+Detroit industrialist and art collector Charles Lang Freer commissioned the work which was painted by Melchers at the White House during ten consecutive days in early 1908 towards the end of Roosevelt’s presidency.
 The artist charged Freer $2,500 for the portrait, roughly equivalent to $64,000 today.

 This job was understandably taken quite seriously by Melchers.
 In fact, he wrote an account of his first day at the White House to his wife and confidant, Corinne, while staying at The New Willard Hotel in Washington, D.C., on February 29, 1908.

 I don’t know whether they will deliver any mail at the hospital tomorrow Sunday.
 Well, so far everything is going well – but of course it is only the beginning.

 The portrait is being painted in the small dining room.
 The President gave me the first sitting this morning at 9 o-clock and stood on the model stand without coming down until 10:15 and I made a sketch just giving the positions – the usual size – This afternoon I was again at The White House with my large canvas and got started.

 The President came in and said he was glad to see the big canvas, for the the family liked the pose and feared that it was only to be a small picture.
 Everybody seems very much interested – and if only I make a promising start – perhaps everything will go well.